-(3) Some states including Gujarat, Maharashtra, Rajasthan, and Karnataka had opposed sex education program designed by Ministry of Human Resource Development and National AIDS Control Organisation (NACO) to implement the policies of the National AIDS Control Programme II (NACP II).
+(3) Some states including Gujarat, Maharashtra, Rajasthan, and Karnataka had opposed the sex education programs designed by the Ministry of Human Resource Development and National AIDS Control Organisation (NACO) to implement the policies of the National AIDS Control Programme II (NACP II).

 What are the reasons behind Moral Policing in India?

-Patriarchal Mindset: People with a patriarchal mindset views the security of women as their duty, for they are perceived as weaker sex and gullible.
-So they would impose restrictions on women in terms of speech, attitude, clothing, public behaviour etc. and also would attack or abuse those women in the name of up-keeping the morality.
+Patriarchal Mindset: People with a patriarchal mindset views the security of women as their duty, for they are perceived as the weaker sex and gullible.
+So they would impose restrictions on women in terms of speech, attitude, clothing, public behavior, etc., and also would attack or abuse those women in the name of up-keeping the morality.

-Police: Police is a distinct public organisation as it is given extraordinary powers to use force.
-Their role is to ensure law and order by acting as guardian of social harmony.
-But they aggravate traditional patriarchal values because of lack of sensitivity training and awareness about constitutional values, lack of patrolling, work against marginalized and disadvantaged groups, turning blind eye to crimes such as honour killings, domestic violence and failing to register cases against vigilantes.
-In fact, police themselves perpetrate moral policing by raiding public parks, pubs, hotels and embarrassing young people.
+Police: The police is a distinct public organisation as it is given extraordinary powers to use force.
+Their role is to ensure law and order by acting as guardians of social harmony.
+But they aggravate traditional patriarchal values because of lack of sensitivity training and awareness about constitutional values, lack of patrolling, work against marginalized and disadvantaged groups, turning blind eye to crimes such as honor killings, domestic violence, and failing to register cases against vigilantes.
+In fact, police themselves perpetrate moral policing by raiding public parks, pubs, and hotels and embarrassing young people.

-Judiciary: Judicial process being costly, favours only rich and affluent, hence poor people resort to moral policing to avoid perceived dishonour leading to blaming of victims especially against women.
-The long delays in the formal judicial system to attain justice in contrast to immediate atonement that moral policing seeks to provide is also responsible for even the educated persons to support moral policing.
+Judiciary: Judicial process being costly, favours only the rich and affluent, hence poor people resort to moral policing to avoid perceived dishonour leading to blaming of victims, especially against women.
+The long delays in the formal judicial system to attain justice in contrast to the immediate atonement that moral policing seeks to provide is also responsible for even the educated persons to support moral policing.

 When is moral policing wrong?

-• Some groups consider women drinking liquor as immoral and they abuse or hit her to teach her a lesson.
+- Some groups consider women drinking liquor as immoral and they abuse or hit them to teach them a lesson.
 But when they see a man drinking they do not have any problem with that.
 And some vigilantes themselves drink liquor but consider women drinking as immoral.
 By drinking, the person is not committing any crime against any person.
 So moral policing is not the way.

-• Moral Policing in extreme cases causes violence, killings, and damage to property which threaten marginalised communities.
+- Moral Policing in extreme cases causes violence, killings, and damage to property which threatens marginalised communities.
 For example, Hindu religious fanatics propagate violence and threaten the minority in the name of protection of cows.
-And also, forced conversion programmes being carried out to strengthen one’s own community at the cost of marginalizing others.
+And also, forced conversion programmes are being carried out to strengthen one’s own community at the cost of marginalizing others.

-• Moral policing also hinder the artistic creativity and innovations through censorship in movies, books etc. curtailing the artists’ freedom of expression.
+- Moral policing also hinder artistic creativity and innovations through censorship in movies, books, etc. curtailing the artists’ freedom of expression.

-• Moral policing also hinders the education of children by means of Curriculum changes which promote specific narratives, omitting facts, compulsory languages etc. Such moral policing is meant to promote religious ideologies and curtail pluralism, which will lead to religious fanaticism among young people.
+- Moral policing also hinders the education of children by means of Curriculum changes that promote specific narratives, omitting facts, compulsory languages, etc. Such moral policing is meant to promote religious ideologies and curtail pluralism, which will lead to religious fanaticism among young people.

-• Hence, moral policing which affect Individuals’ fundamental rights and act against the constitution and laws of the country is wrong.
+- Hence, moral policing which affects Individuals’ fundamental rights and acts against the constitution and laws of the country is wrong.

 When is Moral Policing right?